so i noticed macports already has php 5.3 only a week after its release. so why not give it a try. well here’s what happened ….

 |

-Also tagged apache, code, howto, lamp, leopard, mac, mysql, notes, os x, personal, php, tutorial, zend
+Also tagged apache, code, foo, howto, lamp, leopard, mac, mysql, notes, os x, personal, php, tutorial, zend

 |